-- RG 189.47RG 189.48 Some rights issues are under-subscribed by holders, resulting in a shortfall.
-In these circumstances, issuers often want to dispose of the shortfall to raise the full amount sought under the rights issue. - RG 189.48 Without our relief, disposal of the shortfall would not usually come within the disclosure exemption because the subsequent offers are unlikely to be pro rata.
-This means that the issuer would either need to rely on another disclosure exemption (such as \$708 or 1012D) or offer the shortfall under a prospectus or PDS. - RG 189.49RG 189.50 Under [CO 08/35]our relief, shortfall offers to existing holders will come within the disclosure exemption provided that: - (a) the securities or interests have been offered, but not accepted, under the rights issue; - (b) the offer is made to persons to whom offers were made under the rights issue (although see RG 189.51); and - the shortfall offer is made no later than two months after the first offer under the rights issue: (s708AA(13)(a), 1012DAA(13)(a), as modified by [CO 08/35]draft ASIC Corporations (Non-Traditional Rights Issues) Instrument 2015/XX). - RG 189.50RG 189.51 [CO 08/35]Our relief does not prevent an entity from relying on another disclosure exemption for disposal of the shortfall.
-For example, the entity may wish to offer the shortfall to investors under s708 or 1012D. - RG 189.51 RG 189.52 Before the offer period for the shortfall starts, entities should consider whether their cleansing notice disclosure needs updating.
-For example, the effect on control is likely to be different from originally contemplated if the first offer was significantly under-subscribed by smaller holders and large holders have indicated they will take up the shortfall. - RG 189.52RG 189.53 The takeover exemption for rights issues does not extend to shortfall offers, which are unlikely to comply with the requirements of s611, item 10.

-This means that issuers will need to ensure that any shortfall offer that complies with [CO 08/35]our relief does not result in a person contravening s606.
+- RG 189.48 Some rights issues are under-subscribed by holders, resulting in a shortfall.
+In these circumstances, issuers often want to dispose of the shortfall to raise the full amount sought under the rights issue. - RG 189.49 Without our relief, disposal of the shortfall would not usually come within the disclosure exemption because the subsequent offers are unlikely to be pro rata.
+This means that the issuer would either need to rely on another disclosure exemption (such as s708 or 1012D) or offer the shortfall under a prospectus or PDS. - RG 189.50 Under our relief, shortfall offers to existing holders will come within the disclosure exemption provided that: - (a) the securities or interests have been offered, but not accepted, under the rights issue; - (b) the offer is made to persons to whom offers were made under the rights issue; and - (c) the shortfall offer is made no later than two months after the first offer under the rights issue (s708AA(13)(a), 1012DAA(13)(a), as modified by ASIC Corporations (Non-Traditional Rights Issues) Instrument 2016/84). - RG 189.51 Our relief does not prevent an entity from relying on another disclosure exemption for disposal of the shortfall.
+For example, the entity may wish to offer the shortfall to investors under s708 or 1012D. - RG 189.52 Before the offer period for the shortfall starts, entities should consider whether their cleansing notice disclosure needs updating.
+For example, the effect on control is likely to be different from that originally contemplated if the first offer was significantly under-subscribed by smaller holders and large holders have indicated they will take up the shortfall. - RG 189.53 The takeover exemption for rights issues does not extend to shortfall offers, which are unlikely to comply with the requirements of item 10 of s611.
+This means that issuers will need to ensure that any shortfall offer that complies with our relief does not result in a person contravening s606.

-Note: We will grant ease by case individual relief in certain circumstances to broaden the takeover exception for rights issues to extend to acquisitions under a shortfall facility: (see RG 6199).
+Note: We will grant individual relief in certain circumstances to broaden the takeover exception for rights issues to extend to acquisitions under a shortfall facility (see RG 6).